yossisp1972/green-road-infra/readme.md

 - Go to AWS CloudWatch > Logs > Log groups for application and cluster logs.

 ## Application
-- See the green-road-app repo for the Flask app and deployment workflow.
+- See the green-road-app repo for the static HTML quiz app and deployment workflow.